Swinject/Swinject/Documentation/DIContainer.md

 ## Registration in a DI Container

 A service and its corresponding component are registered with the `register` method of the container.
 The method takes the service type for the component and a factory method.
 If the component depends on another service, the factory method can call `resolve` on the passed in resolver objection to "inject" the dependency.
-The actual underlying type of the dependency will determined later when the component instance is created.
+The actual underlying type of the dependency will be determined later when the component instance is created.

-Here is an example of service registration.
+Here is an example of service registration:

 ```swift
 let container = Container()